 We also do not find evidence to support our hypothesis that the share of foreigners moderates the relationship between crowd support and team performance (β = -.008, p = .882).
 Apparently, the share of foreigners does not affect stadium atmosphere significantly enough to warrant larger effects on referee bias.
 Should crowd atmosphere really be affected by the share of foreigners, the total change in stadium atmosphere is apparently not large enough to significantly influence team performance.

-Our 2nd hypothes concerned the mediating effect of referee bias on the relationship between crowd support and team performance.
+Our 2nd group of hypotheses concerned the mediating effect of referee bias on the relationship between crowd support and team performance.
 The coefficient for the indirect effect of crowd support on team performance with a value of -.023(p = .032) signals that referee bias indeed mediates the relationship between crowd support and team performance.
 In the post-pandemic situation with no crowd support, the actual referee bias decreased and therefore reduced the point gap between home and away teams.
 However, crowd occupancy and crowd size do not seem to matter for referee bias.
 Apparently, the sole fact that a home crowd is present leads to an increased referee bias in favour of home teams, but the number of home fans or the degree to which the stadium capacity is filled do not influence the bias of referees.

 The control variables importance difference and rating difference have face-valid effects.
 All else equal, a higher rating(β = .053, p < .001 ) for the home team and a higher match importance for the home team(β = .002, p < .007) increase the points difference between home and away teams.
 This make sense, teams that are better will collect more points on average, and a team for whom the match is more important will be more motivated to play well and win the match.
 The league in which the match was played turns out to be not a significant predictor of points difference.
-This implies that the are consistent across competitions.
+This implies that the effects of crowd support on team performance are consistent across competitions.

 Table 8 Fit indices